Knee Pain Doctor in Singapore

 Types of arthritis

-Rheumatoid arthritis: This is an autoimmune condition where the body’s immune system attacks its tissues, including the joints.
-The knee is commonly affected.
-Rheumatoid arthritis can cause pain, swelling, and joint deformity.
+Rheumatoid arthritis: An autoimmune condition where the body’s immune system mistakenly attacks the knee joint lining, causing chronic inflammation, swelling, and progressive joint damage.

 Other causes

-Tumours: Although rare, benign (non-cancerous) or malignant (cancerous) tumours can develop in or around the knee, leading to pain and swelling.
+Tumours: While uncommon, benign or malignant growths can develop in or around the knee, producing persistent pain and swelling that doesn’t follow a typical injury pattern.

-Weight: Excess weight puts additional pressure on the knees, accelerating cartilage breakdown.
+Weight: Carrying excess body weight puts additional pressure on your knees with every step — accelerating cartilage breakdown over time.

 Pain